Roath Park

 Roath Park (Parc y Rhath) Cardiff, Wales, is one of Cardiff's most popular parks, owned by Cardiff County Council and managed by the Parks Section.
 It retains a classic Victorian atmosphere and has many facilities.
-The park has recently been awarded the prestigious Green Flag award to recognise its high quality and its importance to Cardiff.
+The park has recently been awarded the Green Flag award to recognise its high quality and its importance to Cardiff.
 Roath Park has widely diverse environments across the park.